JamesMason/web-dev-hw/assignment-2/readme.md

 ![Screenshot](../a2-screenshot.PNG)

-Also Github seemed kind of confusing at first so I'm pushing a bunch of these at once now but now that I know for sure I'm not doing it wrong it seems easy.
+Also Github seemed kind of confusing at first so I'm pushing a bunch of these at once now but now that I know for sure I'm not doing it wrong (anymore) it seems easy.
+I had to make changes to this readme because I didn't realize you had to capitalize the .PNG part for it to show up correctly.